 Ms CONNOLLY: It is interesting that you talk about that, because we have had discussions about becoming TAFE-ready, and what you are talking about just seems to take that TAFE-ready out of it and just go straight to the source and doing the course there.

 Ms HULM: Yes.
-If we look at this region, I have got 20 businesses that would take multiple people today in civil, yet TAFE do not offer a cert III in civil—cannot get a trainer.
+If we look at this region, I have got 20 businesses that would take multiple people today in civil, yet TAFE do not offer a Cert III in civil—cannot get a trainer.
 So there are some other barriers that we are facing that are just absolutely ludicrous.
-When I have gone to industry and said, ‘If we could provide you with a person who starts a cert III, a 13-week course, fast-tracked for six weeks, all on site, hands-on, doing everything’—and there are number of RTOs that do that—‘and we delivered them, would you take them on?’.
+When I have gone to industry and said, ‘If we could provide you with a person who starts a Cert III, a 13-week course, fast-tracked for six weeks, all on site, hands-on, doing everything’—and there are number of RTOs that do that—‘and we delivered them, would you take them on?’.
 I had one industry person say, ‘Well, I’ll take all 24’.
 You can share it around a little bit.
 That is the level that I am talking about to industry around the need for people.
 But it is about getting them job-ready with the exposure.
 It comes back to that work experience, and we talked about that.
 Industry is willing to take them to give them that exposure of, ‘This is what a civil job looks like; is this really what you want to do?’, and then be able to put them through the training and deliver them back to that industry into full-time work.

 Ms CONNOLLY: Can I ask, what do you see as the role of the schools?
 How do you access these young people?
 If the businesses are saying, ‘Yes, we want to take them and give them traineeships, work experience or whatever they need to get them to go and do the course and come and work for us’, where is the disconnect then?
 Why is business not talking to them at school and saying, ‘Go and do this, and you will have a job’?